Attractor Mechanism and Non-Renormalization Theorem in 6D (1,0) Supergravity: Introduction

 \section{Introduction}

-The most striking feature hidden in the black hole thermodynamics is the area law of the entropy instead of the usual volume law observed in all local physical systems.
-Efforts devoted to understanding such an area law of entropy have led to the discovery of holographic principle of quantum gravity realized concretely in the fruitful framework of AdS/CFT correspondence.
-One precursor of AdS$_3/$CFT$_2$ correspondence is precisely the micro-states counting of the BPS black holes \cite{SV1} in string theory.
+The most striking feature hidden in the black hole thermodynamics is the area law of the entropy instead of the usual volume law observed in nearly all local physical systems.
+Efforts devoted to understanding such an area law of entropy have led to the discovery of the holographic principle of quantum gravity realized concretely in the fruitful framework of AdS/CFT correspondence.
+One precursor of AdS$_3/$CFT$_2$ correspondence is precisely the microstates counting of the BPS black holes \cite{SV1} in string theory.
 In the infinite charge limit, the logarithm of the corresponding 2D CFT density of states successfully recovers the Bekenstein-Hawking formula.
 Subsequent studies have extended the agreement between the macroscopic and microscopic entropy to large classes of BPS black holes \cite{BMPV,MSW} in string/M theory (see \cite{Peet1, David:2002wn, sen1,Mandalsen} for nice reviews).

 When the charges are large but finite, the matching between the macroscopic and microscopic entropy implies deviations from the area law that are suppressed by inverse powers of the large charges\footnote{There can also be logarithmic corrections to the area law.
-However, they are not present in ${\cal N}=4$ theory \cite{Sen3} which is the relevant context of this paper.}.
-Astonishingly, for a class of 4D static BPS black holes, it has been demonstrated \cite{CdM1,CdM2} that the supergravity action supplemented by higher derivative terms does provide the right amount of deviations that matches precisely with its CFT counterpart.
-Specifically, up to leading order higher derivative corrections, the macroscopic entropy of the 4D black holes agrees precisely with the CFT result computed in \cite{MSW,Vafa:1997gr}
+However, they are not present in ${\cal N}=4$ theory \cite{Sen3}, which is the relevant context of this paper.}.
+Astonishingly, for a class of 4D static BPS black holes, it has been demonstrated \cite{CdM1,CdM2} that the supergravity action supplemented by higher derivative terms does provide the right amount of deviations needed to match with its CFT counterpart.
+Specifically, up to leading-order higher derivative corrections, the macroscopic entropy of the 4D black holes agrees precisely with the CFT result computed in \cite{MSW,Vafa:1997gr}